 - DON’T expect your baby or toddler to grasp the concept of sharing until age 3.
 This concept is too abstract for little ones in early stages of baby development.
 If a turf war erupts, gently redirect your child using another toy or activity.

-Want to know more about how you as a parent can make the most of playdates?
+Want to know more about how you as a parent can make the most of play dates for your baby or toddler?
 Check out this blog post for five helpful, parent-focused tips.